Expert Advice for Planning an Unforgettable African Safari Experience

 For an explosive mix of African cultures, visit places around the coasts, like the East African coast in Mombasa, Nairobi, and Dar es salam, or go down to South Africa’s coastal cities.
-For remote cultures, Kenya’s Maasai, Uganda’s Karamajong nomadic tribes, and South Africa’s Pygmy tribe offer some compelling encounters.
+For remote cultures, Kenya’s Maasai, Uganda’s Karamajong nomadic communitys, and South Africa’s Pygmy community offer some compelling encounters.

 Another vital detail when planning your next Africa safari trip are the dates you intend to visit.
 You have to consider peak seasons when planning to go to a country.

 During peak seasons, usually dry seasons, safari destinations get crowded, and travel prices, especially accommodation, spike due to high demand.